 “The North Wing and Bertucci Nanotechnology Lab, plus the Collaboratory and Ruge Atrium, result in a building that connects that entire side of campus and results in impromtu meetings between those working in multiple disciplines,” says Campbell.
 While the building is bigger than the original proposal, it costs less per square foot than the seven-story tower and provides more space for faculty, staff, and students.

 Their plan also allows for a pedestrian bridge to be built in the future between Hamerschlag and Wean that will connect to Forbes Avenue, providing a safer passage that will facilitate university growth to South Craig street.

-Scott Hall and Sustainability
+Scott Hall and sustainability

 Scott Hall is a LEED Gold building, and has many adaptations for sustainability to fit with Carnegie Mellon University’s and the College of Engineering’s energy consumption goals.

 One of the Most Energy-Efficient Cleanrooms in the World

 Cleanrooms like the nanofabrication lab in Scott Hall are one of the most energy-intensive rooms architects can build because the air must constantly circulate, and therefore pose a major challenge to energy efficiency in high-intensity research lab buildings.